GraphIC: A Graph-Based In-Context Example Retrieval Model for Multi-Step Reasoning: Experiments

-We conduct a comprehensive evaluation of \ours model across four multi-step reasoning benchmarks: two for mathematical reasoning (GSM8K~\citep{cobbe2021training} and AQUA~\citep{ling2017program}), one for code generation (MBPP~\citep{austin2021program}), and one for logical reasoning (ProofWriter~\citep{tafjord-etal-2021-proofwriter}).
-For both GSM8K and MBPP, we utilize the original datasets without further preprocessing.
-For AQUA and ProofWriter, we refine the original dataset to improve the experimental setup, as detailed in Appendix~\ref{apd:processing_dataset}.
+\textbf{Datasets and Evaluations.} We conduct experiments across four multi-step reasoning tasks: mathematical reasoning (GSM8K~\cite{cobbe2021training} and AQUA~\cite{ling2017program}), code generation (MBPP~\cite{austin2021program}), and logical reasoning (ProofWriter~\cite{tafjord-etal-2021-proofwriter}).
+Model performance is measured by answer accuracy for GSM8K, AQUA, and ProofWriter, and by the pass@1 metric~\cite{chen2021evaluating} for MBPP.

-For GSM8K, AQUA, and ProofWriter, model performance is evaluated based on the accuracy of the LLMs' final answers.
-For MBPP, we adopt the pass@1 metric~\citep{chen2021evaluating} to assess the quality of code generation.

-We employ GPT-4o-mini and Llama-3.1-8B-Instruct as LLMs.
-Unless explicitly mentioned otherwise, all evaluations are conducted under an 8-shot paradigm.
-We set the temperature to 1e-5.
-We set iterations \( H \) in Equation~\ref{eqn:gen_z} to 3, with \( \lambda \) values from \( \{0, 0.1, 0.2, 0.3\} \), based on the LLM and dataset (see Appendix~\ref{apd:ours} for details).
-For GSM8K, AQUA, and ProofWriter, we prompt the LLM to create a formalized reasoning representation (FRR) for thought graph construction, using vertex features from a BERT model.
-For MBPP, we use the \verb|staticfg| module to parse Python code and generate the control flow graph, embedding each vertex's features with CodeBERT~\citep{feng2020codebert}.
-Variable names in the code are anonymized with arbitrary symbols like `\verb|a|', `\verb|b|', and `\verb|c|'.
+\textbf{Models and Hyper-parameters.} We use both an open-source and a closed-source model.
+For the open-source model, we select Llama-3.1-8B-Instruct (hereafter referred to as Llama-3), one of the most advanced 7B-level models.
+For the closed-source model, we choose GPT-4o-mini, balancing performance and testing costs.
+Unless explicitly mentioned otherwise, all evaluations use an 8-shot setting, which is the most common setting in chain-of-thought scenarios.
+We set the temperature to 1e-5 to minimize randomness, ensuring consistency across generations, and use 3 iterations in Equation~(\ref{eqn:iter}) with \( \lambda \) values from \( \{0, 0.1, 0.2, 0.3\} \) (see the supplementary material for specific details).
+More experiment details are in the supplementary material.